 Roti or Indian chapati making is an absolute art and the more precise and focused your personality is, it'll reflect in the outcome.
 There is some involvement of practicing fine motor skills too that's why roti-making is very good for anyone of any gender; especially kids.

 Some people find it a very demanding task with a monotonous nature, but if you set an easier hour in the day to do this job it can be very relaxing.

-Every cook practices years to perfect roti-making art.
-You can't master it in a day but YOU CAN make edible roti is the first attempt.
+Every cook practices for years to perfect roti-making art.
+You can't master it in a day but YOU CAN make edible roti on the first attempt.
 Read the steps thoroughly to understand the visual of making roti first time.

 - In a large mixing bowl, take wheat flour and make a well in the flour.
 Add oil and salt.